chisui/dakka/thesis/main.md

 #### Composing references

-If we assume that a reference to an actor is represented by the actors path relative to the actor system root we could in theory compose actor references or even create our own.
+If we assume that a reference to an actor is represented by the actors path relative to the actor system root, we could in theory compose actor references or even create our own.
 To do this in a typesafe manner we need to know what actors an actor may create.
 For this we add a new type family to the `Actor` class.

 ```haskell
     type Creates a :: [*]
     type Creates a = '[]
 ```

 This type family is of kind `[*]` so it's a list of all actor types this actor can create.
 We additionally provide a default that is the empty list.
-So if we don't override the `Creates` type family for a specific actor we assume that this actor does not create any other actors.
+So if we don't override the `Creates` type family for a specific actor, we assume that this actor does not create any other actors.

 We can now also use this typefamily to enforce this assumption on the `create'` and `create` functions.